AEDs

 AEDs are available in various models, but they all operate in fundamentally the same way.
 You can use an AED by following three basic steps:

-- Attach the AED pads to the person’s bare chest.
+2. Attach the AED pads to the bare chest of the person in cardiac arrest.
 There will be an illustration on the AED pads; place the pads exactly as shown in the pictures.

 Restarting more hearts in Canada